Rebilly/framepay-react/README.md

 ### Troubleshooting

-The `with*` methods it's HoC [higher-order-components](https://reactjs.org/docs/higher-order-components.html), that means, you can't use it in render method.
+The methods `withFramePay`, `withFramePayCardComponent` and `withFramePayBankComponent` are [higher-order-components](https://reactjs.org/docs/higher-order-components.html).
+They can't be called directly from your `render()` method, so assign the generated component to a variable in the global scope before use.

 ##### Incorrect
 ```jsx harmony